fish-shell/fish-shell/CONTRIBUTING.rst

    streams.out.append_format(_(L"%ls: There are no jobs\n"), argv[0]);

-All messages in fish script must be enclosed in single or double quote characters for the message extraction to find them.
+All messages in fish script must be enclosed in single or double quote characters for our message extraction script to find them.
 They must also be translated via a command substitution.
 This means that the following are **not** valid: